Skip to main content

 Strategic context

-As indicated on the introductory page of this chapter, the work on a national strategy for the internationalisation of higher education and science is underway.
-The Expert Team supporting the National Agency for Academic Exchange and the Ministry of Science and Higher Education began its work in January 2024.
+As indicated on the introductory page of this chapter, work is underway to develop a national strategy for the internationalisation of higher education and science.
+It is coordinated by the Polish National Agency for Academic Exchange in cooperation with the Ministry of Science and Higher Education.

-The standard on teaching staff for external programme evaluation, regularly conducted by the Polish Accreditation Committee (see Chapter 11.2.2 “Quality Assurance in Higher Education: Approaches and methods for quality assurance”), does not refer explicitly to academic staff mobility.
-However, the standard on the internationalisation of education addresses the skills of staff for teaching classes in a foreign language, support for international mobility of teaching staff, and the development of courses delivered in a foreign language.
+As part of external programme evaluation, which is regularly conducted by the Polish Accreditation Committee (see Approaches and methods of quality assurance in Chapter 10.2), the standard on the internationalisation of education addresses the skills of staff for teaching classes in a foreign language, support for international mobility of teachers, and the development of courses delivered in a foreign language.

 Data on mobility

 HEIs provide data on staff mobility in their annual reports for the Ministry of Science and Higher Education.
-The Foundation for the Development of the Education System produces various statistical and / or analytical reports on the implementation of the EU programmes which it manages.
-However, there are no aggregate or summary studies on the impact of all programmes and initiatives supporting mobility of academic or non-academic staff.
+The Foundation for the Development of the Education System compiles statistics (data available in Polish) and produces various analytical reports on the implementation of the programmes which it manages.
+Individual HEIs prepare various reports describing outcomes or impacts of programmes on their own.

 Programmes / projects supporting mobility

-Like for students, the EU Erasmus+ Programme is currently the main programme in terms of the number of outgoing and incoming teachers, but Polish and foreign academic staff are also offered mobility opportunities within the framework of:
+Like for students, the EU Erasmus+ Programme is currently the main programme in terms of the number of outgoing and incoming teachers, but Polish and foreign academic staff can also participate in mobility within the framework of:

 • projects co-funded by the EU and the national budget;